lnls-ima/insertion-devices/README.md

 # insertion-devices

-Mathematica scripts and python package for magnetic simulation of insertion devices
+Python package for magnetic simulation of insertion devices